theplanetbrief.com /invest/

 • Consider whether an ISA (individual savings account) or SIPP (self-invested personal pension) wrapper changes the tax position.

-• Do not confuse green gilts with NS&I Green Savings Bonds.
+• Do not confuse green gilts with National Savings and Investments Green Savings Bonds.

 Bottom line